How To Explain Depression To Your Kids

 - Let them know they're not alone: Children need to know that there are people they can talk to, no matter what they’re feeling.
 Certainly, that includes you, but you should also let them know there are other resources.
 Discuss that there are other people they can talk to in the event they find it difficult to share their thoughts with you.
 This could include a grandparent, a school counselor, and mental health professionals.
 Let them know when they or a friend experience depression or suicidal ideation seeking a trusted adult is the best resource.
 While peer groups are wonderful places of support, other kids do not always know the best resources.

-It’s not always easy to talk with a teen or tween about unpleasant feelings, but it’s important that you do.
-The better they understand that you care about their feelings, the more likely it is that they’ll turn to you if they do begin to feel depressed.
+It's not always easy to talk with a teen or tween about unpleasant feelings, but it's important that you do.
+The better they understand that you care about their feelings, the more likely it is that they'll turn to you if they do begin to feel depressed.
+Hopefully that will include if they someone else who is experiencing those emotions.
+And that can make all the difference in the world.